Envira Gallery Blog

 Your home photo studio is ready for you!
 Now you can start shooting with your new photography studio setup.
 Try out your setup with a variety of household objects and experiment with different camera angles until you get something you’re happy with.
 Then, simply swap out the product!

-Hopefully you enjoyed this guide on how to set up a studio for product photography!
 Make sure to follow us on Twitter and Facebook for more guides on photography and photo editing.
 Sign up for our email list so you don’t miss the next installment on product photography.

 Envira Gallery helps photographers create beautiful photo and video galleries in just a few clicks so that they can showcase and sell their work.